 - Several countries keep gold reserves in their central banks to protect their currency in the event of inflation and become self-reliant instead of depending upon foreign exchange.
 The number of such gold reserves impacts the prices of gold globally.

 - The changes in interest rates in the financial market can also influence the price of gold.
 If the interest rate is low in the market, it results in more purchasing power in the people’s hands.
 Hence they can buy more gold to keep as a reserve.
-On the other hand, an increase in the interest rate can influence people to sell their gold and put money in the market to gain better returns.
+On the other hand, increasing the interest rate can influence people to sell their gold and put money in the market to gain better returns.
 Hence this changing demand and supply affect the gold prices.